 Consider using accessory-focused software that shows the consumer what their vehicle will look like if they don’t just take it as stock, but have it customized with dealer-installed accessories to fit their lifestyle.
 They can always choose to withdraw it any time between now and when it hits the lot, but this both improves profitability and helps them take some mental ownership of the future vehicle.

 We need to set realistic expectations on how the deposit works, how long the vehicle is truly estimated to arrive, and also how you will keep them updated throughout the waiting period.
 Don’t just take the deposit and ring them 3 months from now when you have info on it.
 Keep engaging them, every 10 days to 2 weeks with any relevant news.
 It could be anything from info about a factory opening back up to new designs for a model year, all the way to your dealership’s involvement in local charities.
 Make them a part of the conversation.

 At DealerKnows, we spend a lot of time training salespeople and BDC agents on how to overcome obstacles and convert shoppers to customers.
-Inventory constraints, be damned, ordering vehicles cannot be viewed as a secondary job.
-Using these 10 steps above will improve the customer experience when ordering vehicles while increasing profits.
-While ordering vehicles is typically not what excites salespeople, as I’ve shared in my past blog, an important car salesperson tip is to appreciate the small wins.
+Inventory constraints, be damned, ordering cars cannot be viewed as a secondary job.
+Using these 10 steps above will improve the customer experience when ordering cars while increasing profits.
+While ordering cars are typically not what excites salespeople, as I’ve shared in my last blog, an important car salesperson tip is to appreciate the small wins.
 A deposit is definitely something to be happy with.

 2 Responses to “Taking Orders Without Being an Order Taker”